bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace_api_gateway.md

 This is key when you have more than one API on different subdomains.
 :::

-So far this API does nothing as we need to define a value for `versions`.
+So far this API does nothing as yet we need to define a value for `versions`.

 ### 2.2.
 Define the Versions Object